-Income tax expense was approximately 34.5% and 36.8% of income before income taxes for the first quarters of 2005 and 2004, respectively.
-Income tax expense for the first quarters of 2005 and 2004 included a deferred income tax provision of \$3.1 million and \$3.2 million, respectively.
-The decrease in the effective income tax rate in 2005 resulted primarily from the benefits received from the recent reorganization of our European assets.
+Income tax expense was approximately 34.5% and 36.8% of income before income taxes for the second quarters of 2005 and 2004, respectively.
+Income tax expense for the second quarters of 2005 and 2004 included a deferred income tax provision of \$3.2 million and \$3.6 million, respectively.
+The decrease in the effective income tax rate in 2005 resulted primarily from the benefits received from business planning initiatives undertaken in 2004 to reorganize our European assets.